BUNNY BUSINESS

 On the occasions when you do pick your rabbit up, never ever pick him up by the ears (magicians have a lot to answer for!)
 Always use both hands, and always use one hand to hold the bulk of the animal's weight (the bottom) so that the backbone is supported (this is very important.)
 The other hand can be placed around the chest.
 I have found rabbits are always calmer when held with all four feet resting on my chest.
 Something solid under their feet gives them some security.

 One of the drawbacks of having a house rabbit is that they need to chew and sometimes this can be your furniture.
 However you can minimise this and often it will not be a problem at all.
 Rabbits' teeth continue to grow throughout their life, so they have to chew; never ever growl at your rabbit for chewing, not even the furniture.
 It's like growling at your dog for wagging its tail.
 Just hold your temper and remove your rabbit from the piece of furniture he is chewing.
 If your rabbit has an interesting life as part of the family, has meadow hay available (lots of chewing) and if you always have chewable toys, or a piece of untreated, unpainted wood available that belongs just to your rabbit, chewing the legs of the sofa should not be a problem (not as often anyway.)
 A piece of firewood is ideal.
 A cardboard box or some newspaper is good chewable material too.
-“Bitter” sprays like Grannicks Bitter Apple Spray are also available, and which I’m told are effective.
-I have had reasonable success with Aniseed oil but it is necessary to reapply it.
+Eucalyptus oil is a good deterrent to wipe onto furniture and is only a few dollars from a chemist.
+"Bitter" sprays like Grannicks Bitter Apple Spray are also available, but so far the feedback I have had is not promising.
+A bunny parent in Thailand uses dry soap to successfully deter his rabbit.

 The only real behaviour that rabbits have in common with cats and dogs is the “young animal” nuisance.
 Kittens and puppies can cause havoc in a household, digging holes and clawing furniture, but this subsides as they grow up.
-Bunny too will chew less as he gets older.
+Bunny too will chew less as he gets older, but he does still need to chew so always have chewable toys and/or cardboard available for him.

-Your rabbit's teeth must be checked regularly.
+Your rabbit's teeth must be checked regularly by your vet.
 Make a point of doing this at least annually when your rabbit has his calici virus vaccination.
 Remember, their teeth continue to grow throughout their life, which is why having lots of meadow hay and a piece of wood to chew is so important.

 Electric cords which are unable to be kept behind furniture, can also present an obvious danger for your rabbit if chewed, but protection is available from an electrical store, in the form of hard plastic sleeving (manufactured by Clipsal, and called mini trunking) which can be placed around the cord.
 This sleeving comes in approx 3-4 m lengths (around $25) and can be easily cut with a hacksaw.
 It is in two parts which snap shut, protecting the cord which lies in the centre.
 This is an excellent idea for anyone who owns a cord chewing dog, or who has young children with a liking for scissors.